NingWang1729/piano/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # README
 This repository contains the source code for PIANO: Probabilistic Inference Autoencoder Networks for multi-Omics.
+The current version of the pre-print can be found on [bioRxiv](https://www.biorxiv.org/content/10.64898/2026.08.06.743394v1).

 ## Installation:
 Create an uv environment as follows (strongly recommended):